siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/basis_opt.rst

 until all the N+1 test points produce values that are all within a threshold.
 When this happens the minimum has been reached.
 In the context of the basis optimization the function is usually the basis enthalpy (but also other quantities are supported) and the variable are the parameters defining the basis (typically cutoff radii of the basis orbitals).

-The simplex optimization is performed taking advantage of the ``aiida-optimize`` package (link), in particular the Nelder–Mead method implemented in that package.

 An example of the use of **SimplexBasisOptimization** is in `/aiida_siesta/examples/workflows/example_simplex.py`